wolfSSL/wolfTPM/examples/README.md

 ```

 The "read" example will try to load the extracted key, if both the public and private part of the key were stored in NVRAM.
-The "-aes" swiches triggers the use of parameter encryption.
+The "-aes" switches triggers the use of parameter encryption.

 The examples can work with partial key material - private or public.
 This is achieved by using the "-priv" and "-pub" options.